V4Fire/Core/src/core/pull/README.md

 // Number of objects in pull that are avalible now console.log(pull.canTake()); // 10

-// if there zero object throw error const {
+// if there aren't any avalible objects, throw error const {
   free,
   value